AB 45 (Bauer-Kahan, D-San Ramon)

 SB 354 (Limón, D-Santa Barbara)

 SB 354 would enact the Insurance Consumer Privacy Protection Act of 2025 to establish new standards for the collection, processing, retaining, or sharing of consumers’ personal information by insurance licensees and their third-party service providers.
+Amendments that exempt hospitals and other health care providers from the bill were taken in the Senate Appropriations Committee, at CHA’s request.

-Senate Insurance Committee Oppose Unless Amended Letter
+Senate Appropriations Committee Neutral Letter

 Mark Farouk